 I also use nutritional yeast in the process of making cultured vegan cheese, typically in pub cheddar-style cheese.
 It’s also fantastic for adding depth (and nutrients!) to gravy.

 What’s So Nutritional About Nutritional Yeast?

 We’ve established that nutritional yeast is versatile (and delicious), so let’s take a look at the reason behind that ‘nutritional’ moniker.
 These yeasty flakes are a fantastic source of a number of essential nutrients but there are only 45 calories in a typical serving (two tablespoons).
-Two tablespoons also provide 8 grams of protein, 4 g of fibre and a whole host of vitamins and minerals, including:
+Two tablespoons also provide 8 grams of protein, 4 g of fiber and a whole host of vitamins and minerals, including:

 - Thiamin – 9.6 mg (640% of daily requirements)

 - Niacin – 56 mg (280%)